GVRV/BE-Template/README.md

-## ProfileThe Task
+## About the Task

-The task is to build a little express app that will server API's to a frontend.
+The task is to build a little express app that will serve APIs to a frontend.